threatagent/ruby_infosec/course.md

   register_options(
     [
-      OptString.new('OPTION', [ true,  "The test path to find robots.txt file", '/']),
+      OptString.new('OPTION', [ true,  "A brief description of option", '/']),

     ], self.class)